A method for constructing minimal projective resolutions over idempotent subrings: Applications

 \begin{acknowledgment} This paper is based on the author's master's thesis.
 Special thanks to Steffen König for his professional and linguistic support and advice throughout the writing of my master's thesis and the creation of this paper, as well as his corrections.
-Thanks to Jonas Dallendörfer for pointing out the most severe linguistic flaws of my master's thesis.
+Thanks to Jonas Dallendörfer for checking my master's thesis for linguistic mistakes.
+Thanks to the anonymous Referee for very useful suggestions.

 Also special thanks to Peter Jørgensen for professional support and advice and for his corrections.